Skip to content

 47% of IT leaders cite technical debt as a major driver of overspending (IDC, 2024).
 Franke’s migration eliminated the technical debt of their legacy on-prem system while delivering measurable business improvements.

 30% reduction in order processing time.
-More efficient workflows and backend automation replaced manual processes from the legacy system.
+Proper workflows and backend automation replaced the manual processes baked into the legacy system.

 Lower total cost of ownership.
-The move from on-prem infrastructure to SAP Commerce Cloud’s managed platform reduced operational overhead — no more patching, hosting, or infrastructure management.
+Moving from on-prem infrastructure to SAP Commerce Cloud’s managed platform cut operational overhead.
+No more patching, hosting, or infrastructure management on Franke’s side.

 Zero post-launch hotfixes.
-The phased go-live approach caught issues in controlled stages rather than in production.
-Hyper-care support was in place but barely needed.
+The phased go-live caught issues in controlled stages rather than in production.
+Hyper-care support was standing by but barely needed.

-SAP Quality Award — Time to Market.
-The project earned SAP’s recognition for delivery speed without compromising quality.
+SAP Quality Award in Time to Market.
+SAP’s own recognition for delivery speed without cutting corners on quality.
+That one felt good, I’ll admit.

 Network visualisation representing Commerce Cloud integration architecture

 Over 3,200 companies currently use SAP Commerce Cloud (6sense, 2025).
-Not every migration needs to happen in 90 days — most mid-size projects run 4–6 months.
-But the methodology patterns from this project apply regardless of timeline.
+Not every migration needs to happen in 90 days.
+Most mid-size projects run 4-6 months.
+But the methodology patterns from Franke apply regardless of timeline.

 Invest in governance upfront.
 A 90-day project can’t afford decision-making bottlenecks.
-Neither can a 6-month project — bottlenecks just feel less urgent until they accumulate.
+Neither can a 6-month project: the bottlenecks just feel less urgent until they pile up and crush your go-live date.
 Weekly steering with decision authority is worth it at any scale.

 Default to standard, customise only when forced.
 Every custom feature you build is a feature you maintain.
-SAP Commerce Cloud’s platform capabilities handle 80%+ of typical B2C and B2B requirements.
-Use them.
+SAP Commerce Cloud handles 80%+ of typical B2C and B2B requirements out of the box.
+Use those capabilities.
+Save your custom budget for the things that genuinely differentiate your business.

 Start integration early.
-The Franke project integrated payment, logistics, and ERP connections in parallel with storefront development.
-Waiting until the platform is “ready” before starting integration is how 4-month projects become 8-month projects.
+Franke integrated payment, logistics, and ERP connections in parallel with storefront development.
+Waiting until the platform is “ready” before starting integration work is how 4-month projects become 8-month projects.
+We’ve seen it happen too many times.

-For an overview of what Spadoom delivers with SAP Commerce Cloud — including pricing, composable storefront architecture, and B2B use cases — see our SAP Commerce Cloud solution page.
+For an overview of what we deliver with SAP Commerce Cloud (including pricing, composable storefront architecture, and B2B use cases) see our SAP Commerce Cloud solution page.

 Frequently Asked Questions